Georgia boy, 6, dies suddenly while taking pictures with baseball teammates

 On the baseball field, the youngster was obsessed with being the fastest player on the team, his coach, Jamie Chapman, said.
 His favorite drill was to get timed as he circled the bases.

-Brantley was with his fellow players, who are all 7 and 8 — older than him, on the Mustangs for team pictures Thursday night.
+Brantley was with his fellow players, who were all 7 and 8 — about one year older than him, on the Mustangs for team pictures Thursday night.
 They had snapped all the individual pictures when Chapman tried to round up all 12 players for the team shot.

 “So I'm counting them out, and I said, `Man we only have 11.
 Who am I missing?
 Where's B (Brantley)?'
 I look up and there he was, just running the bases,” Chapman recalled.
 “That was one of my last memories of him.”